 1.5 Metallic uranium fuels are clad, generally with zirconium, aluminum, stainless steel, or magnesium alloy, to prevent corrosion of the fuel and to contain fission products.
-If the cladding is damaged and the metallic SNF is stored in water the consequent corrosion and swelling of the exposed uranium enhances the chemical reactivity of the SNF by further rupturing the cladding and creating uranium hydride particulates and/or inclusions in the uranium metal matrix.
+If the cladding is damaged and the metallic SNF is stored in water the consequent corrosion and swelling of the exposed uranium may enhance the chemical reactivity of the SNF by further rupturing the cladding and creating uranium hydride particulates and/or inclusions.
 The condition of the metallic SNF will affect its behavior in transport, interim storage or repository emplacement, or both, and therefore, influence the engineering decisions in designing the pathway to disposal.